Jennifer Adele Ellice, MD

 Where I practice

-Welcome to my Web page!
-My name is Dr. Jennifer Ellice, and I am a practicing partner physician and assistant chief of service in the Department of Emergency Medicine at Kaiser Permanente’s Downey Medical Center.
+My name is Jennifer Ellice, and I am a physician in the Department of Emergency Medicine at Kaiser Permanente’s Downey Medical Center.

-As the child of a diplomat, I grew up in nine different countries all over the world.
-I moved back to the U.S. to attend university.
+I grew up in 9 different countries all over the world and moved to the United States to attend university.
 I completed my undergraduate education at Princeton University, where I majored in history.
-From there, I moved to New York City, where I worked for a time as a counselor in a methadone clinic.
-Working with some of the most disadvantaged people in the city gave me a great appreciation for the work of healing and caring, and it prompted a desire in me to become a physician.
-I left New York City to pursue post-baccalaureate premedical coursework at Bryn Mawr College in Philadelphia.
-After a grueling 18 months of deep immersion in science and premed, I attended the University of Rochester School of Medicine, where I earned my medical degree, and then Brown University to complete a four-year residency in emergency medicine.
-After that, I moved to Southern California and joined Kaiser Permanente.
+From there I moved to New York City, where I worked for a time as a counselor in a methadone clinic.
+Working with some of the most disadvantaged people in the city gave me a great appreciation for the work of healing and caring, and it also prompted a desire to become a physician.
+I left New York City to pursue medicine and attended the University of Rochester School of Medicine, where I earned my medical degree, and then Brown University in Providence, Rhode Island, to complete a 4-year residency in emergency medicine before joining Kaiser Permanente in 2008.

 About my practice

-Practicing emergency medicine is not a calling for everyone, but for me, it is deeply gratifying.
-My colleagues and I work days and nights, holidays and weekends, and are always ready and enthusiastic to do whatever is needed when it comes to helping our patients in an emergency.
-This means that we are often finding ourselves face to face with some of the most challenging aspects of practicing medicine in an ever-changing environment.
+Practicing emergency medicine is not a calling for everyone, but for me it is deeply gratifying.
+We work days and nights, holidays and weekends, and are always prepared to do whatever is needed when it comes to helping our members in an emergency.
+This means that we are often finding ourselves face-to-face with some of the most challenging aspects of practicing medicine in an ever-changing environment.

 How I thrive

 The Emergency Department affords me the privilege of learning to live in the moment.
-I thrive by focusing on the here and now, gardening, practicing yoga, and reading.
+I thrive by focusing on the here and now, skiing, playing tennis, gardening, practicing yoga, cooking, and reading.